 - 3 eggs, room temperature

 - ½ cup water

-- Stir yeast into warm water and allow to proof for 5 minutes.
+- Stir yeast into lukewarm water and allow to proof for 5 minutes.

-- Meanwhile, in a large mixing bowl beat together the milk, sugar, and salt until the sugar has dissolved.
+- Meanwhile, in a large bowl, beat together the milk, sugar, and salt until the sugar has dissolved.

 - Stir in the yeast and mix until combined.

 - Add the butter and eggs.
 Beat to combine.

 - Slowly add the flour, scraping down the sides as needed, until the mixture creates a soft dough.

 - Cover the bowl and allow to rest in a warm place free of drafts for 30 minutes to 1 hour or until doubled in size.